NaimAyat/UCLA_CS161/Lab1.md

 ```
 (car (cdr (car a)))
 ```
-Now returns `2`.
-This can be shortened to:
+This statement now returns `2`.
+It can be shortened to:
 ```
 (cadar a)
 ```